Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/overview.md

   * [PSP22Burnable](PSP22/Extensions/burnable.md): destruction of own tokens.
   * [PSP22Wrapper](PSP22/Extensions/wrapper.md): wrapper for PSP22 token (useful for governance tokens etc.).
   * [PSP22FlashMint](PSP22/Extensions/flashmint.md): extension which allows performing flashloans of the token by minting and burning the token.
+  * [PSP22Pausable](PSP22/Extensions/pausable.md): example of using pausable extension in the PSP22 contract.
   * [PSP22TokenTimelock](PSP22/Utils/token-timelock.md): Utility which allows token holders to lock their tokens for a specified amount of time.
 * [Access Control](access-control.md) shows how you can use the implementation of [access-control](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/access/access-control) and